Last Updated on December 14, 2022 by Ellen

 But just like back in the USA, the tab for enjoying my beer drinking hobby can really add up.
 Thus, I’m always on the lookout for the best price/size/quality deal on beer.

-Now that we’ve been living – and drinking – in hot, humid Southeast Asia for over a year, I feel like somewhat of an expert on beer – specifically, beer prices – in the various Southeast Asian nations.
+After living and drinking in hot, humid Southeast Asia for more than three years, I feel like somewhat of an expert on beer – specifically, beer prices – in the various Southeast Asian nations.

 Southeast Asia cheap beer report